 Cleaning: Hand wash only · Refrigerator-safe · NOT dishwasher-safe

-The Winkel is one of the most consistently recommended teethers in mom forums and baby shower lists, and it’s easy to see why parents end up buying replacements after the first one inevitably disappears under a car seat or behind the couch.
+The Winkel is one of those teethers parents end up buying replacements for after the first one inevitably disappears under a car seat or behind the couch.
 It’s a tangle of soft, BPA-free tubes spiraling out from a small rattle cube in the center, and the design is genuinely thoughtful: every angle gives baby something to grip, and the tubes are thin enough to fit easily in a small mouth without gagging.

 Manhattan Toy has been making the Winkel for over 25 years, and the brand itself has been around since 1978.
 The tubes are soft enough to chew on but firm enough to provide real counter-pressure on sore gums.
 You can pop the whole thing in the fridge for cooling relief.
 Just not the freezer (more on why in the safety section below).